JATAN-JOT-SHARMA/secure-encrypt-tool/README.md

 #cloning the file
-Firstly clone the repository  from https://github.com/JATAN-JOT-SHARMA/secure-encrypt-tool after clone cd secure-encrypt-tool
+Firstly clone the repository  from https://github.com/JATAN-JOT-SHARMA/secure-encrypt-tool After clone cd secure-encrypt-tool

 #README
-after cloning open the folder
+After cloning open the folder
-read the README.MD and then open the python file to vscode .
+Read the README.MD and then open the python file to vscode .

+#INSTALLATION
+After the read the REAME.MD install the requirements from requirement.txt

 #RUN THE FILE
-after open the file in vscode run as python secure-encrypt-tool.py
+In vscode run as python secure-encrypt-tool.py